Mean field control and finite dimensional approximation for regime-switching jump diffusions: Propagation of chaos

 \section{Propagation of chaos}

-In this section we would like to bound the distance $d(\mu_t^{N}, \mu_t)$ between the optimal trajectories $\mu_t^{N}$ and $\mu_t$ for the finite-agent and mean field control problems respectively.
+In this section we consider, for completeness, the case in which the value function of the limiting mean field control problem is smooth.
+In such case, the limiting optimal trajectory is unique and thus our aim in to prove a quantitative propagation of chaos result, that is, to bound the distance between the optimal trajectories $\mu_t^{N}$ and $\mu_t$ for the finite-agent and mean field control problems respectively.
+Notably, this bound involves not only the value functions, but also their measure derivatives.
+The bound obtained in this section is more standard and independent of the previous main result Theorem \ref{thm:1}, and is obtained in terms of the Wasserstein distance.

 To that aim we introduce some additional assumptions.
+Note that here we run our analylis on the entire $\co^N$, not on $\co^N_M$.

-\begin{assumption} For $\vp = \hat{u}^N, V$, we have that $\vp(t, \mu, i_0)$ is continuously differentiable in time and twice continuously (linear functional) differentiable in the measure $\mu$.
-The derivative $D_m \vp$ is twice continuously differentiable and $D_{m^2}^2 \vp$ once continuously differentiable in space. \end{assumption} We also need some assumptions on the pre-Hamiltonian $\ch^{v}$ given by \eqref{eq:ch^v}. \begin{assumption} The pre-Hamiltonian $\ch^v(t, \mu, i_0, D_m V)$ is continuously differentiable in $v \in A$, $\pl_v \ch^v$ is Lipschitz continuous with respect to $\mu$, and $\ch^v$ is uniformly concave in $A$:
+\begin{assumption} We have that $V(t, \mu, i_0)$ is continuously differentiable in time and twice continuously (linear functional) differentiable in the measure $\mu$.
+The derivative $D_m \vp$ is twice continuously differentiable and $D_{m^2}^2 \vp$ once continuously differentiable in space.
+All the derivatives are uniformly bounded.
+Further, $u^N \in C^{1,2}([0,T]\times \R^N)$. \end{assumption}

+This assumption permits to improve the convergence rate for the value functions in \eqref{eq:thm1}, while to bound the optimal trajectories we also need some assumptions on the pre-Hamiltonian $\ch^{v}$ given by \eqref{eq:ch^v}. \begin{assumption} The pre-Hamiltonian $\ch^v(t, \mu, i_0, D_m V)$ is continuously differentiable in $v \in A$, $\pl_v \ch^v$ is Lipschitz continuous with respect to $\mu$, and $\ch^v$ is uniformly concave in $A$:

 for some $\la>0$. \end{assumption}